coleins/Enquest-Training/Configurations.md

 ## Node Setup

 select node type
-model finerprint- BioSH5000
+model fingerprint- BioSH5000 facepro- facepro node name (as advised by client) communication (NETWORK) node id 1 0r 2 0r 3 etc ip address (unused ip address within the network) port no (4370) used for (in/out) active yes serial number(from the device)

-nade name (as advised by client) communication (NETWORK) ip address (unused ip address within the network) port no (4370) used for (in/out) active yes serial number(from the device)
+adms -face pro only